PaulKinlan/paul.kinlan.me/content/2015-08-06-the-lumpy-web.markdown

 These tests are normally run by the browser vendors to test how compatible their implementations are with the spec.
 The Web Platform Tests (started by test the [http://testthewebforward.org/](http://testthewebforward.org/))

+I would also argue that [Kangax compatibility tables](https://kangax.github.io/compat-table/es6/) for es6 fit in here too, a deep understanding of the state of the web in the filter of es6

 #### What do we need?